Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Derived Class Module holds the entire Form's Class Module Code, except for a few lines on the Form's Code Module.

-The entire Code will be written, otherwise in the Form's Class Module, is kept away and safe in the Base Class Module ClsTxtEmployees and in the Derived Class Module ClsTxtEmployeeHeader.
+All the code that would otherwise be written directly in the Form’s Class Module is now safely organized within the Base Class Module ClsTxtEmployees and the Derived Class Module ClsTxtEmployeeHeader.

-You may download the Demo Database attached at the end of this page with the sample Forms and Class Modules and try out them.
+You can download the demo database provided at the end of this page, which includes the sample forms and Class Modules, and experiment with it.

-After going through them you may try something similar on your own, using the demo database as a reference point so that you can be sure of what you have learned so far.
+Once you have explored the demo, try creating something similar on your own, using the demo database as a reference point, so you can reinforce and validate what you have learned so far.

 Downloads.